 Also called ohmic resistance. a property of a conductor by virtue of which the passage of current is opposed, causing electric energy to be transformed into heat: equal to the voltage across the conductor divided by the current flowing in the conductor: usually measured in ohms.
 Abbreviation: R

 a conductor or coil offering such opposition; resistor.

 But that makes the Ismael brothers no less proud of the resistance that they and other fellow fighters have put up.

-Conservative Muslim women in Turkey hailed Esme as a martyr and a symbol of female strength and resistance.Allah, Mom, and Baklava: Turkish President Uses Mothers and Kids as Political Pawns | Xanthe Ackerman | November 27, 2014 |DAILY BEAST
+Conservative Muslim women in Turkey hailed Esme as a martyr and a symbol of female strength and resistance.Allah, Mom, and Baklava: Turkish President Uses Mothers and Kids as Political Pawns | Xanthe Ackerman | November 27, 2014 | THE DAILY BEAST

 British Dictionary definitions for resistance (1 of 2)

 the opposition to a flow of electric current through a circuit component, medium, or substance.
-It is the magnitude of the real part of the impedance and is measured in ohmsSymbol: R Compare reactance (def.
+It is the magnitude of the real part of the impedance and is measured in ohms: Symbol: R Compare reactance (def.
 1)

 (as modifier): resistance coupling; a resistance thermometer

-British Dictionary definitions for resistance (2 of 2)
+British Dictionary definitions for Resistance (2 of 2)

-Science definitions for resistance
+Scientific definitions for resistance

-Culture definitions for resistance
+Cultural definitions for resistance

 Other Idioms and Phrases with resistance

 see least resistance.